 - Stick to 3 fonts at most.
 Just because 10,000+ fonts exist doesn’t mean you need to use ‘em.

 - Use photos/illustrations.
-Services like Unsplash, Over, and Adobe Spark are great for adding visual interest.
+Services like Unsplash, Over, and Adobe Creative Cloud Express (formerly Adobe Spark) are great for adding visual interest.

 - Do not be afraid to use impact slides.
 These are simple slides with only one sentence on them and a bold color that breaks up your content.